Protofy-xyz/telegram-asset-v2/data/templates/boards/ai agent/README.md

-Empty board with basic single core AI agent support
+Basic AI agent able to execute actions or answer questions